29 February 2016

 9. Pour broth/stock over vegetables.

-10. Pour 1 T. of reserved bacon fat into cavity of chicken.
+10. Pour 1 T. of reserved bacon fat (or olive oil) into cavity of chicken.
 Tie legs together to close, if desired.
 (I've done it both ways, works great either way.)

 11. Place the chicken atop the potatoes, breast side up.
 Brush the melted/soft butter over the chicken skin, then sprinkle with the dried thyme.